ZacheryFogg/Deep-Reinforcement-Transfer-Learning-on-Atari/README.md

 Files in repository:

-dqn.py - My initial attempt at a dqn from scratch, uses environment functionality from StableBaselines3: https://github.com/DLR-RM/stable-baselines3
+DQN.ipynb - My initial attempt at a dqn from scratch, uses environment functionality from StableBaselines3: https://github.com/DLR-RM/stable-baselines3
 After failure with this attempt, I used a model from keras-rl: https://github.com/keras-rl/keras-rl    to verfiy that my model was not faulty
 This code currently runs the DQN for a few 1000 timesteps to prove the functionality